ryohey/webgl-react/README.md

 ## [Custom Shape](custom-shape)

 1. Write a GLSL shader and pass it to `new Shader()`
-2. Create a subclass of ShaderBuffer that matches the shader attributes
+2. Create a subclass of `InstancedBuffer` that matches the shader attributes
-3. Create a wrapper for the GLNode component by passing them to `createShader` and `createBuffer`
+3. Create a wrapper for the `GLNode` component by passing them to `createShader` and `createBuffer`

 ## Transform